-Classification of Arbitration Request; however, no additional information may be added or attached to the form.
-Only those materials which were presented to the Grievance Committee when the committee made its decision will be presented to the Board of Directors and considered with the appeal, and the complainant and respondent do not have the right to appear at the hearing before the Directors.
-The appeal shall be heard at the next regularly scheduled meeting or a special meeting designated for that purpose, but no later than ten (10) days after the date of receipt of the appeal.
+meeting or a special meeting designated for that purpose, as soon as practical but no later than thirty (30) days after the date of receipt of the appeal.
 The Directors' decision shall be transmitted to the parties within five (5) days of the date of the decision.
 In the case of a dismissed arbitration request, the deposit shall be returned to the complainant.
 If the Directors determine that the arbitration request was improperly dismissed they shall refer it to the Professional Standards Committee for hearing.
 If the Directors determine that the request was improperly classified, they shall reclassify it appropriately.
 Upon determination of the Directors that the arbitration request should be referred for hearing, the Professional Standards Administrator shall at that time provide a copy of the response to the complainant if one had been submitted for review by the Grievance Committee.
 In any event, the Directors' decision shall be transmitted to the parties within five (5) days of the date of the decision.
 (Revised 05/15)